Vivek Gupta (major)

 Major Vivek Gupta MVC (2 January 1970 – 13 June 1999) was an officer in the Indian Army.
 He was posthumously conferred the Maha Vir Chakra, India's second highest war-time military honour, for his actions during the 1999 Kargil War (Operation Vijay).

 He belonged to the second battalion of the Rajputana Rifles, also known as 2 Raj Rif.
 He was also awarded the Chief of Army Staff (COAS) commendation card during his service.

 Biography

 Vivek Gupta was born on January 2, 1970, in Deharadun, Uttarakhand, to Lieutenant Colonel BRS Gupta.

-Vivek joined the National Defense Academy and the Indian Military Academy after graduation.
+Vivek joined the National Defense Academy and the Indian Military Academy.
 He was commissioned into the Rajputana Rifles Regiment, an infantry regiment famed for its brave warriors, on June 13, 1992.

 In 1997, Major Vivek married army officer Capt Rajshree Bisht.
 He was a courageous and dedicated soldier who received the Chief of Army Staff (COAS) commendation card.
 Recognizing his exceptional abilities, he was quickly assigned to Infantry School, Mhow, as a weapon instructor.

 Later, in 1999, he participated in the Kargil War, when he was killed in action and received the Maha Vir Chakra.